campbellcole/botofgreed-rs/README.md

 Once the indexing is finished, the response will be edited with a number of memes collected from each channel. **The bot is now ready to use!
 See [Usage](#usage).**

+You can use this command again at any time to refresh the index.
+After the initial index, it will only search through new messages, so refreshing is usually very fast.

 ### Updating the Bot of Greed

 #### Pull the changes